 Stratford Affordable Housing Alliance

-ABOUT US: We are a burgeoning group of concerned Stratford activists and residents, collaborating with local advocacy groups, housing experts and other organizations to create Proportionally Mixed Income (PMI) Affordable Housing in Stratford.
-We believe, in keeping with Canada’s National Housing Strategy (NHS) Act, the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the 1948 Universal Declaration of Human Rights (Article 25), that suitable and affordable housing is a human right to which all our residents are entitled.
+We are a burgeoning group of concerned Stratford activists and residents, collaborating with local advocacy groups, housing experts and other organizations to create Proportionately Mixed Income (PMI) affordable housing in Stratford.
+We believe, in keeping with Canada’s National Housing Strategy (NHS) Act, the International Covenant on Economic, Social and Cutural Rights (ICESCR) and the 1948 Universal Declaration of Human Rights (Article 25) that suitable and affordable housing is a human right to which all our residents are entitled.

 OUR PETITION: We are learning about the housing crisis from a uniquely Stratford perspective, and what we learn is shared below.
 Please consider signing our petition to City Council; we believe it requests actions that will go a long way to solving our affordability and availability problems.